Nicolás de Piérola: Presidency

 For the Peruvian Elections of 1895, Piérola's platform included several members of the Civilista Party, and thus he was not challenged by any other candidate.
 He was elected President after receiving 4150 votes out of 4310 valid votes.

 It is generally accepted that his Presidency inaugurated the "Aristocratic Republic", a period in which the economic and political "elite" was the sole and undisputed ruling class of the country.
 This period was marked with the reconstruction of a devastated Peru by initiating fiscal, military, religious, and civil reforms.

 One of his most successful reforms was the issuing of the "Libra Peruana", gold currency of the same value as the British Sovereign, which gave Peru unprecedented monetary stability.
 The country started a slow but steady economic reform that effectively minimized the recession, while at the same time allowed an effective modernization of the State.
 He also sponsored the immigration of Japanese citizens to Peru.

 Thus, his second term was successfully completed in 1899 and, in the same year, Eduardo López de Romaña, a prominent member of the Civilista Party, was elected president.

 Post-presidency

 In 1900, Pierola intended to return to politics, this time running for the Mayorship of Lima.
 This was widely seen as a terrible political mistake, since he was defeated by an independent coalition led by Agustín Elguera.
 He ran again for the presidency in 1904, but withdrew before the election took place.
-His influence in politics faded away and he made another political mistake by supporting his brothers Carlos, Isaías and Amadeo in their attempt to overthrown President Augusto B. Leguía.
+His influence in politics faded away and he made another political mistake by supporting his brothers Carlos, Isaías and Amadeo in their attempt to overthrow President Augusto B. Leguía.

 His political influence continued to decline during his final years.
 He died in Lima in 1913.
 In the 1990 presidential election, his great-nephew Nicolás de Piérola Balta (also a great-grandson of President José Balta) was a candidate.